KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

   * **Promote applications** - When enabled, applications will be promoted through stages using the latest successful build from each previous stage.
 When disabled, all stages will deploy the same version that was initially selected for the pipeline, regardless of any newer builds.

     :::note
-      If there is another deployed environment stage with the respective codebase stream (equal image stream as an OpenShift term), the pattern combination will be as follows: `[pipeline name]-[stage name]-[application name]-[verified]`.
+      If there is another deployed environment stage with the respective codebase stream (equivalent to an image stream in OpenShift terminology), the pattern combination will be as follows: `[pipeline name]-[stage name]-[application name]-[verified]`.
     :::

 5. Click **Continue**.

 ### Review and Create

-Ensure you specified the Deployment configuration correctly and click the **Create** button to finish deployment configuration and proceed with configuring environment.
+Verify the Deployment configuration and click the **Create** button to finish the setup and proceed with configuring the environment.

   :::note
     The namespace created by the environment has the following pattern combination: **[KubeRocketCI namespace]-[environment name]-[stage name]**.